 All students are required to call in absences.
-Any student who is absent two consecutive days will be terminated unless the school is notified of his/her intent to return.
+Any student who is absent three consecutive days will be presumed to have withdrawn from the college.
 (931) 823-5525.

 Sign ins

 If a student is not in the classroom/shop at the designated time for the class to start (including returning from break and lunch), the student is considered tardy.
 Students should first sign-in on the attendance sheet in the classroom with their instructor upon entering the classroom/shop.
 Students who fail to sign-in may be dismissed.